Introduction

 Plain water, when consumed in excess without minerals, can dilute the mineral concentration of the blood, leading to electrolyte imbalance and impaired cellular hydration.
 Minerals act as conductors, enabling water to enter cells and support critical functions like detoxification, nerve signaling, and pH balance.

-As we consume more mineralized fluids, blood plasma volume and mineral content increase, allowing cells to hydrate properly and release stored toxins.
+As we consume more mineralised fluids and raw foods, blood plasma volume and mineral content increase, allowing cells to hydrate properly and release stored toxins.
 This detox process often triggers temporary symptoms—commonly mistaken as disease—such as fatigue, headaches, rashes, or digestive upset.
 These are signs of the body mobilizing and eliminating stored poisons through urine, sweat, and stool.

 During detox, increased intake of mineral-rich fluids is crucial to flush out released toxins efficiently.
 Without sufficient fluids, toxins may circulate longer in the bloodstream, intensifying symptoms.

-Substances like alcohol, caffeine, medications, synthetic additives, and plant antinutrients (from grains, legumes, and some vegetables) can interfere with mineral balance and cellular hydration, disrupting this natural cleansing process.
+Substances like alcohol, caffeine, medications, synthetic additives, and plant antinutrients (from grains, legumes, and some vegetables) act as diuretics interfering with mineral balance and cellular hydration, disrupting this natural cleansing process.

-Medications often suppress symptoms by tightening cell membranes, preventing toxins from entering cells—but this also halts detox and allows toxins to accumulate deeper in the body, potentially leading to chronic illness.
+The toxic effect of medicines and chemicals results in the tightening of cell membranes, preventing toxins from entering cells.
+Although this results in temporary relief of disease symptoms, it halts detox and allows toxins to accumulate deeper in the body, leading to chronic illness later on.

-In advanced toxicity, the body may use the skin as an elimination organ (causing eczema, acne, rashes).
+In advanced toxicity, the body uses the skin as an elimination organ (causing eczema, acne, rashes).
 Over time, if detox pathways remain overwhelmed, tumors may form as the body walls off degenerative and undigested cells it cannot yet process.
-These cells are stored until the body has enough hydration, minerals, and energy to dissolve and excrete them safely.
+These cells are stored until the body has enough hydration, nutrients, minerals, and energy to dissolve and excrete them safely.

 How to Hydrate Your Blood and Cells